shelble2/EN605.417.FA/project/README.md

 - cudaStreamSynchronize() was necessary inside loop.
 Hurt time if not

 ### TODO
-- Solving a lot of sudoku puzzles at once
+- which GPU is best?
+Does Vocareum even have multiple? (module 7 Lect A)
-  - how does this change the blocks/threading.
+- how does solving > 1 puzzle change the blocks/threading.
 One puzzle per block? would that work?
-  - make sure things are properly asnychronous
-- speed - is the copying back and forth really bad?
-Can it be async?
+How could you arrange that?
 - different algorithms
+  - host-based versions for comparison
   - another kernel that solves by dimension (check a row for last values to fill)
   - switch to solving by constraint
   - 'naked pairs' - if two cells both are between a pair, you can't tell which has which, but you can tell that they contain both.
 So can eliminate from other dependencies.
-  - host-based versions for comparison
 - TODO's in code
-- which GPU is best?
-Does Vocareum even have multiple? (module 7 Lect A)

 ### Optional Extras
 - larger puzzles going > single digits